 Our services remain more or less unchanged; what has changed is that we have streamlined and repackaged our services, and now offer support for students based around four themes:

-- Food, Finance, and Life Hacks: includes Free Breakfast, food bank hampers, Good Food Boxes, Emergency Student Loans, Financial Literacy workshops, and Life Hacks workshops.
+- Food and Finance: includes Free Breakfast, food bank hampers, Good Food Boxes, Emergency Student Loans, Financial Literacy workshops, and Life Hacks workshops.

 - Personal and Social Wellness: includes Student Advocacy Coordinator, Stress-Less Week and Exam Relief, concerts and Clubs programming.